Up to 60% off sofas & mattresses — limited‑time deals.

 • Put felt pads under the wood base contact points to protect floors and reduce micro-sliding.

-• Treat the 23" seat depth like a “neutral” depth: add a lumbar pillow only if you want more upright support.
+• Treat the 23-inch seat depth as a neutral depth; add a lumbar pillow only if you want a more upright sit.

-• Rotate and fluff back pillows on a schedule to keep the sit consistent.
+• Rotate and fluff the back pillows on a schedule to keep the feel consistent.

-• Use a soft brush attachment weekly; welting will collect crumbs faster than a flat seam.
+• Use a soft brush attachment weekly because welting collects crumbs faster than a flat seam.

-• If you run warm, choose a more breathable upholstery and keep a throw handy for texture instead of heavy blankets.
+• If you run warm, choose a more breathable upholstery and keep heavy blankets off the seat surface.

-• Keep a low-profile ottoman nearby for longer-leg support without forcing a deep recline.
+• Keep a low-profile ottoman nearby for longer-leg support without forcing a deep recline, especially if you are comparing options for taller users.

-• If the wood base is in a traffic lane, add a slim rug runner to reduce scuffing and toe bumps.
+• If the wood base sits in a traffic lane, add a slim rug runner to reduce scuffs and toe bumps.

 FAQs

 It lands in the middle.
-The 23" seat depth supports an upright sit, but it’s still easy to slide into a relaxed half-recline.
+The 23-inch seat depth supports an upright sit, but it is still easy to slide into a relaxed half-recline.
+For a broader fit comparison, use the seat depth guide.

 How much cushion maintenance does it need?

-Plan on routine fluffing and occasional rotation to keep the seat and back feel even, especially if one spot is a nightly favorite.
+Plan on routine fluffing and occasional rotation to keep the seat and back feel even, especially if one spot is used every night.
+This is typical of sofas with softer fill blends; the foam vs. down cushion guide explains the trade-off.

 Is it good for taller users who like to stretch out?